GregUtas/robust-services-core/CONTRIBUTING.md

 # How to contribute to Robust Services Core

 Thanks for your interest!
-The following sections describe different ways that you can contribute.
+This document describes different ways that you can contribute.

 ## Asking a question
 Questions are useful because they can identify where documentation needs to be improved.